ciprofloxacin (oral)Skip to the navigation

-- severe headache, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes;
+- increased pressure inside the skull --severe headaches, ringing in your ears, vision problems, pain behind your eyes; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Tell your doctor about all your current medicines and any you start or stop using, especially:

 - cyclosporine, methotrexate, metoclopramide, omeprazole, pentoxifylline, phenytoin, probenecid, ropinirole, sildenafil, theophylline;

 - heart rhythm medication --amiodarone, disopyramide, dofetilide, dronedarone, procainamide, quinidine, sotalol, and others;

 - medicine to treat depression or mental illness --amitriptylline, clomipramine, clozapine, desipramine, duloxetine, iloperidone, imipramine, nortriptyline, and others; or